oxford-arc/jade-docs/docs/source/software/molecular-dynamics/gromacs.rst

 .. _gromacs:

-Gromacs
+GROMACS
 =======

-.. sidebar:: Gromacs
+.. sidebar:: GROMACS

   :URL: http://www.gromacs.org/
   :URL: https://www.nvidia.com/en-us/data-center/gpu-accelerated-applications/gromacs/

-Gromacs is a versatile package for molecular dynamics simulations, which solves the Newtonian equations of motion for systems with hundreds to millions of particles.
-Although the software scales well to hundreds of cores for typical simulations, Gromacs calculations are restricted to at most a single node on the JADE service.
+GROMACS is a versatile package for molecular dynamics simulations, which solves the Newtonian equations of motion for systems with hundreds to millions of particles.
+Although the software scales well to hundreds of cores for typical simulations, GROMACS calculations are restricted to at most a single node on the JADE service.

 Job scripts
 -----------

-Gromacs jobs can run using 1, 4 (half a node), or 8 (full node) GPUs (please see note below regarding job performance).
-The following Slurm script example is written for one of the regression tests from the installation:
+GROMACS jobs can run using 1, 4 (half a node), or 8 (full node) GPUs (please see note below regarding job performance).
+The following SLURM script example is written for one of the regression tests from the installation:

 ::